NIH-NCPI/Interoperability-Projects/Project Descriptions/OHSU-FHIR.md

 <h2> Additional Project Materials </h2>

 Dr. Kyle Ellrott and his team developed the FHIR Aggregator, a free tool for finding and downloading biomedical data from across the NIH.
-The FHIR Aggregaor includes data from Cancer Data Aggregator (CDA), Cellosaurus, Genomic Data Commons (GDC), Genotype-Tissue Expression Portal (GTEx), Human Tumor Atlas Network (HTAN), International Cancer Genome Consortiium (ICGC), and 1000 Genomes.
+The FHIR Aggregator includes data from Cancer Data Aggregator (CDA), Cellosaurus, Genomic Data Commons (GDC), Genotype-Tissue Expression Portal (GTEx), Human Tumor Atlas Network (HTAN), International Cancer Genome Consortiium (ICGC), and 1000 Genomes.

 More information on the FHIR Aggregator can be found [here](https://github.com/FHIR-Aggregator).
 * [FHIR Aggregator - Cloud](https://github.com/FHIR-Aggregator/cloud) provides instructions on configurations of SWAG reverse proxy to a local instance of the HAPI FHIR server and a proxy to the Google Healthcare API.